 \paragraph*{Author contributions:} K.D. identified the object, initiated follow-up observations, carried out the analysis and wrote the manuscript.
 M.MacLeod developed theoretical models and helped write the manuscript.
-J.E.J. carried out archival space based analysis and R.M.L. assisted with observational interpretation.
-A.A., A.L., E.L. and E.Q. helped with theoretical interpretation.
+J.E.J. analyzed the archival space telescope data and R.M.L. assisted with the observational interpretation.
+A.A., A.L., E.L. and E.Q. contributed to the theoretical interpretation and modeling.
 M.M.K. and R.S. assisted with ground-based observational follow-up.
-E.K., M.Masterson and C.P. carried out X-ray data analysis.
-A.M.M. assisted with use of WISE images.
+E.K., M.Masterson and C.P. performed the X-ray data analysis.
+A.M.M. produced the time-resolved stacks of WISE images.
 All authors contributed to the scientific interpretation.

 \paragraph*{Competing interests:} There are no competing interests to declare.